michielbdejong/tripledoc/docs/writing-a-solid-app/4-data-model.md

   // Determine at what URL the new Document should be stored: const notesListUrl = storage + 'public/notes.ttl';
   // Create the new Document:
-  const notesList = createDocument(notesListRef);
+  const notesList = createDocument(notesListUrl);
   await notesList.save();

-  // Store a reference to that Document in the public Type Index;
-  const typeRegistration = typeIndex.addSubject();
+  // Store a reference to that Document in the public Type Index for `schema:TextDigitalDocument`: const typeRegistration = typeIndex.addSubject();
   typeRegistration.addNodeRef(rdf.type, solid.TypeRegistration)
-  typeRegistration.addNodeRef(solid.instance, document.asNodeRef())
+  typeRegistration.addNodeRef(solid.instance, notesList.asNodeRef())
-  typeRegistration.addNodeRef(solid.forClass, forClass)
+  typeRegistration.addNodeRef(solid.forClass, schema.TextDigitalDocument)
   await typeIndex.save([ typeRegistration ]);

   // Then finally return the new Document: